Calumet City brothers carry on family wrestling legacy, winning simultaneous high school state titles

 Their mother, LaKizzy Bailey could be seen beaming with pride.

-"They call came together and I was just so proud," she said.
+"They all came together and I was just so proud," she said.

 Bilal Bailey Jr., a senior and the oldest of the brothers, won the state title last year as well.